Table of Contents

 Focus on children without parental care

 When it comes to my charitable activities, I do have special attention to children without parental care.
 This is due to me being a foundling myself and growing up most of my childhood in the care system of Ukraine.
 Eventually I was adopted by Ukrainian-Russian parents and have lived some time in Germany and Russia.
-This has eventually changed my view of Russia a great deal and is an important reason why supporting Russian children without parental care is as important to me as supporting those in Ukraine and Poland.
+This has eventually changed my view of Russian children without parental care a great deal and is an important reason why supporting Russian children without parental care is as important to me as supporting those in Ukraine and Poland.
+I do strongly oppose the Russian government and Russian propaganda, which sadly remains too common.

-While my (adoptive) family lives in the Ukrainian city of Dnipro, I have eventually moved to Poland after leaving home.
-Here I found love and continue my charitable activities on a more local level with the support of my fiancée.
+While my (adoptive) family lived (until the invasion by Russia) in the Ukrainian city of Dnipro, I have eventually moved to Poland after leaving home.
+Here I found love and continue my charitable activities on a more local level with the support of my now wife.

 Vladislav has a very bright and happy personality, trying to always make others happy, even when it causes himself to get down and depressed.
 He follows regular education and has quite an impact on girls his age by his personality.
 But, sadly, does have the health conditions of embryonal rhabdomyosarcoma (in remission), cystic fibrosis and cyclic vomiting syndrome.
-But the worst for him is his dependent personality disorder.
+But the worst for him is his ADHD and epilepsy.
 By his usually overly happy expressiveness to the outside world, people do not notice his needs, sensitivities and anxieties.
 He has the need for someone to literally always be there for him—for him to never be alone—and to get criticized as little as possible.
 In today’s world, both things are very rare.
 When he is alone for too long or criticized beyond what he can handle, he gets into a severe depressive mood from which he is unable to get out of himself.
-He requires huge support, which in the COVID situation has taken its toll.
-To protect his health, he stayed with his godfather and unexpected situation led to him being extremely depressed in which he tried to commit suicide.
 For a very bright boy, Vladislav has huge struggles.

 As for Anton, he is very introverted and prefers to be either alone or with as little people as possible.
 He has a mild to moderate form of intellectual disability.
 And follows homeschooling because of his inability to handle a school setting, the special attention he requires and the very long time he requires to adjust to new people.
 He is very held-back and silent, with the exception of to myself, his godfather and his older (adoptive) brother Vladislav who he adores very much.
 Maybe the most typical part of him is his strong disliking of technology.
 He disliked being photographed, doesn’t see any joy in video games or social media and prefers to do things in a more old-fashioned way.
 If we would bake something like a cake and the choice is there between using the mixer or a simple whisk, he will always choose the whisk.
 One of his most favorite activities is just laying down on his back, listening to ambient and new age music (such as Metamorphosis by David Clavijo) and drifting off in thoughts.
 He especially loves doing this while holding the hand of those he loves.